 Brake fluid is clear to light brown, with a texture similar to mineral oil.
 The fluid helps bring the car to a full stop when braking.
 A leak may indicate a damaged master cylinder reservoir or damage in the rubber or steel of the brake line.
 A brake fluid leak is serious; see a mechanic right away.

-We Fix all Types of Leaks
+We Fix all Types of Car Leaks near Brier

 If you’re uncertain of the source of the leak, bring the car to Bothell Way Garage.
 We’ll determine how bad the leak is and whether it’s a sign of a more serious problem.
 We check for all types of car leaks for all automobile types, including classic cars.
+Whatever your auto needs, contact us today!

-Car Leak Checks and Diagnosis
+Types of Car Leaks: Checks and Diagnosis for Brier Drivers

 Serving customers in Bothell, Kenmore, Woodinville, Brier, Kingsgate, Lake Forest Park, and Juanita